BenteiLab17/IoT-Project/README.md

 # IoT-Project
-<h3>A "Water Quality Monitoring" device collects water data parameters, namely, ph, Hardness,Solids,Chloramines,Sulfate,Conductivity,Organic Carbon,Trihalomethanes,Turbidity and Potability, through sensors and checks whether the water is potable or not.
+<h3>A "Water Quality Monitoring" IoT device collects water data parameters, namely, ph, Hardness,Solids,Chloramines,Sulfate,Conductivity,Organic Carbon,Trihalomethanes,Turbidity and Potability, through sensors and checks whether the water is potable or not.
 This repository
 contains such codes which does that task.</h3>
 <p>This repo is mainly divided into 3 sections:</p>
 <ol>